-Here is the image that would haunt Seton till his dying day: Lobo, King of the Currumpaw, hobbled after grief and a cleverly laid out scent trail of his beloved Blanca, led him straight into Seton’s iron traps.
+Here, here is the image that would haunt Seton till his dying day: Lobo, King of the Currumpaw, hobbled by grief and a cleverly laid out scent trail of his beloved Blanca, which led him straight into Seton’s iron traps.
 The facade of an almost domesticated dog is deceiving here.
 Lobo was as fierce a wolf as Seton had ever encountered.
-What Seton’s camera captured here was a shell of Lobo’s former Nimrod.
-The regal mien and spark that had animated the former King of the Currumpaw having long departed, Lobo’s ability to give up the ghost by way of figurative Mahasamadhi became his last stand; the final declaration of nobility which could not be besmirched by pedestrian wiles.
+What Seton’s camera captured here was a shadow ….. a shell of The Nimrod that was Lobo’s former incarnation.
+You can see it right here.
+But the departure of spark and regal mien that had once animated The King portented Lobo’s ability to give up the ghost via figurative Mahasamadhi.
+This shell of the former king, paradoxically becomes Lobo’s last stand; the valediction of nobility which could not be contained by plebeian wiles.
 (Photo: Ernest Thompson Seton.) _______________________________________________________

 Seton’s tale regaled in “Wild Animals I Have Known” is unapologetically anthropomorphic.
 Against that canvas, Lobo displays a nobility that is often lacking in animals of the two-legged variety.
 In Seton’s tale the animal protagonist hews to a modus vivendi that brooks no apologies, and goes down with a stoicism that is as awe-inspiring as it is damning of our materialistically conniving ways.
 The symbolism of what we are doing to nature strikes Seton with the force of a lightning bolt in slow motion.
 This is his Saul-on-the-road-to-Damascus moment and the dawn of the modern conservationist movement; Thus the must-see PBS documentary aptly named “The Wolf That Changed America” – a presentation under PBS’ nature series.
 While faithfully retelling the tale through re-enactment and illustration, the documentary lends a much needed third person narrative and critique.
 The epic dimensions of this story reassert themselves with very little contrivance.